Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows: Results

 Next, we supplement results of the $N$-phase model Eq.(\ref{Eq CAC N-phase}).
-The oil phase (Phase 3) is introduced, whose density is $\rho_3=722.5$ and viscosity is $\mu_3=9.5$.
-The surface tensions between the oil and air and between oil and water are $\sigma_{3,2}=28.55$ and $\sigma_{3,1}=20.76$, respectively.
-The domain size is $[-1,1]\times[0,0.5]$ while the grid size is the same as the two-phase cases.
+The oil phase (Phase~3) is introduced, whose material properties are listed in Table~\ref{Table ED} as well.
+The domain size becomes $[-1,1]\times[0,0.5]$ while the grid size is the same as the two-phase cases.
 The water drop right now is on the bottom wall with a contact angle $\theta_{1,2}=60^0$, while the oil drop is attached to the top wall with a contact angle $\theta_{3,2}=120^0$.
 Evolution of the drops is shown in Fig.\ref{Fig EDrop NPhase}.
 Not only both the water and oil drops finally match the exact solution Eq.(\ref{Eq EDrop}) but also the shape of the water drop at different moments is indistinguishable from the two-phase solution in the left column of Fig.\ref{Fig EDrop}.
 The final heights and spreading lengths of the two drops are measured and plotted in Fig.\ref{Fig EDrop HL} a) as well, and good agreement is obtained with both the exact and two-phase solutions.
-Fig.\ref{Fig EDrop Convergence} also shows the convergence behavior of the $N$-phase model Eq.(\ref{Eq CAC N-phase}), which is similar to the two-phase one Eq.(\ref{Eq CAC two-phase}).
+Fig.\ref{Fig EDrop Convergence} also shows the convergence behavior of the $N$-phase model Eq.(\ref{Eq CAC N-phase}).
+The behavior is similar to the two-phase one Eq.(\ref{Eq CAC two-phase}) in Fig.\ref{Fig EDrop Convergence} a) in terms of the height and spreading length of the water drop.
+Convergence in between 1st and 2nd order is again observed in Fig.\ref{Fig EDrop Convergence} b) in terms of $t_c$ after which the kinetic energy ($E_K=\int_\Omega \frac{1}{2} \rho \mathbf{u}\cdot \mathbf{u} d\Omega$) is less than $10^{-5}$.
+The kinetic energy now includes the contribution from the oil drop.